 - Which stock pays the highest dividend?

-- One of the highest dividend yields can be found with the stock Altria (NYSE: MO), which is currently at a staggering 8.03% as of March, 9, 2023.
+- One of the highest dividend yields can be found with the stock British American Tobacco (NYSE: BTI), which is currently at a staggering 8.51% as of May 19, 2023.

 - Are high-dividend stocks worth it?

 - High-dividend stocks are very appealing to investors but they do come with risk.
-There is no guarantee that these stocks will continue to perform well and their dividends can be cut if stock prices fall.
-If high-dividend stocks are right for you will come down to your personal investing goals and risk tolerance.
+There is no guarantee that these stocks will continue to perform well, and their dividends can be cut if stock prices fall.
+Whether or not high-dividend stocks are right for you will come down to your personal investing goals and risk tolerance.

 Daria Uhlig and Scott Jeffries contributed to the reporting for this article.